mambrus/gedalib_mambrus/README.md

 larger collection of drawings is blurred.
 Therefore my recommendation is to not compartmentalize between then but to put all in the same directory.

-In the local cafrc-file you put two entries for example something like the
+In the local gafrc-file you put two entries for example something like the
 following:

 (component-library "./localsym" "sub-symbols")